enriqc3/3240-Control-Flow/README.md

 ### `example_switch.s`

 The first example is `example_switch.s`.
 Study `example_switch.c` before moving on.
-This example uses the C-language `switch` construct appears to take only one argument on the C-side, and branches based on the equivalent of the argument to explicitly given values.
+This example uses the C-language `switch` construct.
+It appears to take only one argument on the C-side, and branches based on the equivalent of the argument to explicitly given values.
 The `default` block is what happens if `ibex` is not equal to any specified `case` statement.
-If you haven't already, go ahead and make this:
+If you haven't already, go ahead and make the assembly source:

 ```shell
 $ make example_switch.s